Transport Energy Outlook Service

 • Climate-change mitigation from transport presents a $3.6 trillion USD investment opportunity, according to the International Finance Corporation?

-• Five jurisdictions, most recently Canada and Brazil have or will be establishing low carbon fuel policies?
+• Five jurisdictions have established low carbon fuel policies?

 • The global automotive fleet is expected to grow 135% through 2050, and 90% of this growth will come from Asia, Latin America and Africa?